kubernetes-sigs/kubectl-validate/README.md

 This project doesn't have a native docker image (yet), but you can use the given Dockerfile to build one.

-First, you will need to build it from the Dockerfile:
+First, you will need to build it from the Dockerfile (final image size is 98MB):

 ```sh
 docker build -t kubectl-validate .